Rhys ap Gruffydd (rebel): Treason charges

 The rebellious actions of Rhys's supporters led to Rhys's transfer to prison in London in 1531.
 By this stage, Henry was claiming that Rhys was attempting to overthrow his government in Wales.
 Rhys had added the title Fitz-Urien to his name, referring to Urien, the ancient Welsh ruler of Rheged, a person of mythical significance.
 Rhys's accusers claimed that this was an attempt to assert himself as Prince of Wales.
 He was supposed to be plotting with James V of Scotland to overthrow Henry in fulfilment of ancient Welsh prophecies.

 Rhys was convicted of treason and was executed in December 1531.
 The execution caused widespread dismay and he was openly said to have been innocent.
 Contemporary writer Ellis Gruffudd, however, argued that the arrogance of the Rhys family had caused their downfall, saying that "many men regarded his death as Divine retribution for the falsehoods of his ancestors, his grandfather, and great-grandfather, and for their oppressions and wrongs.
 They had many a deep curse from the poor people who were their neighbours, for depriving them of their homes, lands and riches."

 Historian Ralph Griffith asserts that "Rhys's execution...was an act of judicial murder based on charges devised to suit the prevailing political and dynastic situation".
 Since it was linked to Henry's attempt to centralise power and break with the church of Rome, he argues that it "in retrospect made him [Rhys] one of the earliest martyrs of the English Reformation."
 Rhys was believed to be opposed to the Reformation and had spoken disparagingly of Anne Boleyn.
 He had also been friendly with Katherine of Aragon and Cardinal Wolsey, so ridding himself of Rhys helped Henry to prepare the ground for the Reformation.
 The execution led to fears of a Welsh rebellion.
 One clergyman was concerned that the Welsh and Irish would join together.

 Family

 With his death, Rhys' vast possessions were forfeit to the crown.
-His children are known by the Anglicised surname "Rice".
+His children are known by the Anglicised surname "Rice" or "Ryse".
 His son, Griffith Rice (c.1530–1584), was restored to some of the family estates by Queen Mary.
 His daughter Agnes Rice had a much-publicised affair with William Stourton, 7th Baron Stourton, and in defiance of the rights of his widow and children, she inherited much of the Stourton estates after his death in 1548.
 She later married Sir Edward Baynton, and had children with both William and Edward.